-Understanding the stages of lung cancer
+What are the stages of lung cancer?

 Most cases of lung cancer are non-small cell lung cancer.

 According to the American Cancer Society (ACS), non-small cell lung cancer (NSCLC) accounts for 80–85% of lung cancer cases.
 The three main subtypes are:

 - Adenocarcinoma.
 Around 40% of people with lung cancer have adenocarcinoma.
 It usually develops in the outer parts of the lung and tends to grow slower than the other two subtypes.
 This means that there is a better chance of a finding and treating a tumor before it has spread.

 - Squamous cell carcinoma.
 This accounts for about 25–30% of lung cancers.
 It grows from the cells that line the inside of the airways.
 Squamous cell carcinoma usually develops at the center of the lung.